NoMooncake/mini-vibes/README.md

 - This system performs **risk flagging**, not diagnosis.
 - All outputs are intended for **human interpretation and review**.
 - Data is synthetic and does not represent real individuals.
-- Youth language includes sarcasm, slang, and context dependence that remain challenging for rule-based systems.
+- Youth language includes sarcasm, slang, and contextual nuance that remain challenging for rule-based approaches.
+- Results are illustrative rather than statistically generalizable.

 ---